Manu

 heavy and take up much volume.

-[0008] There is a need for improved optical instruments to better
+[0008] There is a need for improved optical instruments to

-diagnose pathologies and disease.
+better diagnose pathologies and disease.

-SUMMARY OF THE DISCLOSURE
+SUMMARY OF

 [0009] In some embodiments an optical device is provided.
 The

-optical devices can include a first stage for supporting a sample
+optical devices can include a first stage for supporting a

-optical device is an optical microscope.
-In some embodiments the
+embodiments the optical device is an optical microscope.
+In some

-embodiments the second stage can be movable laterally relative to
+spectrophotometers.
+In some embodiments the second stage can be

-the first stage such that the optic can be positioned over a
+movable laterally relative to the first stage such that the

-desired location on the sample.
+optic can be positioned over a desired location on the sample.

 [00010] In some embodiments the first stage is configured to

 receive a substrate containing the sample.
-In some embodiments the
+In some embodiments

-some embodiments the substrate is a glass slide.
+In some embodiments the substrate is a glass slide.
 In some

 embodiments the glass slide includes a portion treated with a